 "Thanks to your rigour, you are the ideal candidate for managing the Clubs and the best architect needed to create future courses", replied Bill.
-Philippe and Nao wondered who would finance the programme, to which Bill replied:
+Philippe and Nao wondered who would finance the programme, to which Bill replied: "It's for the rich and major international companies to invest in the future.
+It would improve their image and lending their name to the project would permit future generations to appreciate their contribution".

-Nao was on the phone. presumably to his company, presenting the idea of building golf courses.
+Nao was on the phone, presumably to his company, presenting the idea of building golf courses.
 Well, nobody really understood what he was saying in Japanese but we had a pretty good idea!
 "The retired generation of employees would have the opportunity of sharing their experiences with the new generation over a round of golf", Bill insisted.

 Bruce explained that the government in Australia had opted for the recycling of military materials.
 "Let people fight on the golf course and the course would always win.
 The game is an activity where we fight both nature and ourselves".

-Claude and Paule imagined their children and grandchildren playing golf together.
+Claude and Paule imagined their children and grand-children playing golf together.
 That would also be the ideal scenario for my kids, but probably a source for problems!!
 "Of course we need to do something about the future", Bill said in telepathy with me.
-"By communicating we can pass on our ideas to them and then hopefully they'll choose the right path.
-Obviously there'll be a few obstacles along the wav!"
+"By communicating we can pass on our ideas to them and then BEWARE, WORK IN PROGRESS hopefully they'll choose the right path.
+Obviously there'll be a few obstacles along the way!"
+Lee imagined the potential in his country, China, whilst Michel-Ange visualised peace between Blacks and Whites.
+Bill went even further and saw unions between Northern and Southern and Eastern and Western civilisations, between the young and old.

-BEWARE, WORK IN PROGRESS

-Lee imagined the potential in his country.
-China. whilst Michel-Ange visualised peace between Blacks and Whites.
-Bill went even further and saw unions between Northern and

-Southern and Eastern and Western civilisations. between the young and old.
 He was off on his "opposites" trip again!
 Regis suggested creating a musical golf course to help players find their natural rhythm.

-FASTER FASTER

 Bill agreed, believing it would be easy to develop musical driving ranges.
-Jennifer wanted to ioin the discussion but didn't have much to say.
+Jennifer wanted to join the discussion but didn't have much to say.
 12% of the American population already played golf and that number grows each day.
 Bill really appreciated the United States' "golfing state of mind".

 Their professionals had understood that it was their job to create players.

-Paul. the South-African. said that in his country it was the same and that he was interested in teaching the Triangulaid method over there.
+Paul, the South-African, said that in his country it was the same and that he was interested in teaching the Triangulaid method over there.
 In fact everyone had understood, but how could we pass on the message?
 Boris thought that evolution would be slow in his country, Russia, despite the fact that today's generation were eager to find a solution.
 Bill believed that the USA, Russia and China had enormous potential.

 It was merely a question of investing in land.
 Faced with our sniggering, Bill insisted that although it would take time, especially in France, it was the right time to start saying "But yes!" and "Now!" instead of "Yes But" and "In the future."
 Meanwhile, Florence was busy writing everything down.
 Every time someone asked a question, Bill had an answer ready.
 Annika began to speak about the problem of snow in her country but Bill cut her short saying that everything was possible if you really want it.
 That it was possible to create courses on snow, and if they did it, her country would have a high level of professional players.
 The business, the employment and the atmosphere generated by golf added dynamism to a community on a global scale, and if one day problems arose, they could be solved on the course.
 70% of the world's business was done on the golf course.